TZstatsADS/fall2019-proj2--sec2-grp2/output/README.md

 ### Output folder

-The output directory contains the processed datasets data2018.
+The output directory contains the processed datasets data2018, which is the output file of Data_Processing.Rmd in doc.